meemalabs/renovate-config/README.md

 The MIT License (MIT).
 Please see [LICENSE](LICENSE.md) for more information.

-Made with ❤️ by Meema Labs
+Made with ❤️ by Meema Labs.